 Because the purchasing person is overloaded and the cardboard is not a high priority.

 You have just discovered that there are excessive frame returns (defects) because of a letdown in the purchasing system.
 Should you increase inventory on cardboard layers?
 Would paying the purchasing person overtime to get the cardboard ordered cost less than the returned merchandise and lost customers?
 Should you hire another purchasing agent?
 Can you make the purchasing system more efficient?
 Once the problem is correctly identified, several solutions become evident.

 Ask Good Questions

-Caution: Don't stop asking "why" until you are satisfied that that there is no deeper cause worth pursuing.
+Caution: Don't stop asking "why" until you are satisfied that there is no deeper cause worth pursuing.
 By stopping the questions too early, you will identify intermediate causes that may address the problem but not solve it completely and permanently.
-Also, keep in mind that this approach generally leads to one root cause.
+Keep in mind that this approach generally leads to one root cause.
 If a "why" question leads to more than one answer, go down each path to uncover multiple root causes.
 Be careful not to let the 5-Whys technique lead to an atmosphere of blaming people.
 Remember, your faulty systems are usually to blame, not your people.

 Go try the 5-Whys Analysis on one of your business problems today.
 It is another weapon in the arsenal of the Systems Thinker.